spoonapps/docs/doc/examples/dotNet/build_dotNet_img.md

 In this section, we'll show you how you can set up Spoon to automatically rebuild a project's image each time your project is rebuilt.
 In this tutorial, we'll be using Visual Studio/MSBuild, though similar principles could be applied to any other IDE or build system.

-Before integrating with MSBuild, you should have a `Spoon Script` script that will automate image builds.
-This script will have to

 The easiest way to integrate with Visual Studio/MSBuild is to add a **Post-build event** to your build.

 To add a Post-build event, right-click on your project in Visual Studio and select **Build Events** from the left-hand menu.

+In the **Post-build event command line** box, add the line:

+	spoon build -n=$(SolutionName) $(SolutionDir)\spoon.me

-**Note**: If you are building multiple projects in the same solution, only add a post build event to the *last* project in the build chain.
+**Note**: For solutions with multiple projects, we recommend only triggering a post-build event for the last project in the build chain.
+This may require customizing your Spoon script to also pull in the build outputs from these other projects.

-## Spoon Script File

-	FROM spoonbrew/dotNet:4.0
-	CMD mkdir C:\server
-	ENV projectroot %CD%
-	WORKDIR C:\server
-	CMD robocopy %projectroot%\OwinHelloWorld\bin\Release %CD%
-	STARTUP %CD%\OwinHelloWorld.exe